vinayakaraju46/lxsession/README.md

     nano ~/.config/lxsession/LXDE-pi/autostart
     ```

 3. **Add Startup Programs:** Add the programs you want to start automatically to this file.
-For example, to start a Node.js server, you can add a line like this:
+For example, in this case I'm opening a browser with application url, you can add a line like this:

     ```bash
     @/usr/bin/firefox <your-application-url>
     ```

-    Replace `<your-application-url>` with the URL of your web application.
+    Replace `<your-application-url>` with the URL of your web application(http://localhost:3000/test).

     **Save and Exit:** Save the file by pressing `Ctrl + X`, then `Y`, and finally `Enter`.